isomerpages/moe-necrg/_ne-related-lj-for-students/Aviation/Changi Airport Singapore: Changi Art Odyssey.md

 *  Learn about different types of artforms that are found in Changi Airport and how art is used at airport to create experiences
 *  Nurture an informed awareness and appreciation of the visual arts
-*  Appraise art pieces through the lens of design principles, materials and processes​
+*  Appraise art pieces through the lens of design principles, materials and processes
 *  Propose alternative concepts for an art piece (e.g. if not this material, what material, etc)
 *  Assess the context, materiality, shape & form of artworks in their environment